Lecture notes on ridge regression: Conclusion

 \section{Conclusion}

 We discussed ridge regression as a modification of linear regression to overcome the empirical non-identifiability of the latter when confronted with high-dimensional data.
 The means to this end was the addition of a (ridge) penalty to the sum-of-squares loss function of the linear regression model, which turned out to be equivalent to constraining the parameter domain.
 This warranted the identification of the regression coefficients, but came at the cost of introducing bias in the estimates.
-Several properties of ridge regression like moments, MSE, and its Bayesian interpretation have been reviewed.
+Several properties of ridge regression like moments and its MSE have been reviewed.
 Finally, its behaviour and use have been illustrated in simulation and omics data.
-In all, these notes hopefully present a useful overview of the potential and limitations of ridge regression.

-Throughout the response variable has been assumed to be continuous.
-Often, this is not the case and it is e.g. binary (assuming only two values) or a survival outcome.
-When linking such a response to a high-dimensional set of covariates, the empirical identifiability problem is encountered.
-Again, penalization comes to the rescue: the ridge penalty may be combined with other link functions.